 Course Overloads.
 Students may not register for a course overload until all required courses have been completed.
-Students seeking an overload must have a minimum grade point average of 3.6 and approval from the Associate Dean for Academics is required.
+Students seeking an overload must have a minimum grade point average of 3.6 and approval from the Associate Dean is required.

 Grades.
-Grades are available within two weeks after each term has ended and can be viewed in Foxlink.
+Grades are available within two weeks after each term has ended and can be viewed in the student's Academic Profile located through MyRollins.
 Pleasenote - GPA, hours earned, etc., will not be accurate until after all administrative processes are complete.
 GPAsare not rounded.